Doc Potts

-Vivian Potts [Doc] (January 1869 – August 18, 1934) was a Major League Baseball catcher who played in one game for the Washington Senators of the National League on October 3, 1892.
+Vivian Potts [Doc] (January 1869 – August 18, 1934) was an American professional baseball player.
+He played in Major League Baseball (MLB) as a catcher for one game with the Washington Senators of the National League on October 3, 1892.
 He later played in the Pennsylvania State League from 1892–1894; the Southern Association and the South New Jersey League in 1895, and the New England League in 1896.
 Sometimes he is credited as Dan Potts.